-In FFY 2019 Atrium Health Stanly provided MRI scans for 2,333 patients from Stanly County and the mobile MRI service at West Stanly Imaging provided scans for 228 county residents.
-Based on data reported by hospitals and freestanding MRI providers to DHSR, 5,276 Stanly County residents received MRI scans in FFY 2019.
-Therefore, the FFY 2019 sum of all Stanly County residents who received an MRI scan within the county was 2,561, or only 48.5 percent of all Stanly County patients who received an MRI scan.
+In FFY 2020 Atrium Health Stanly and Atrium Health West Stanly Imaging provided MRI scans for 2,486 patients from Stanly County.
+Based on data reported by hospitals and freestanding MRI providers to DHSR, 5,207 Stanly County residents received MRI scans in FFY 2020.
+Thus, only 47.7 percent of all Stanly County residents who received an MRI scan received a scan within the county.
 The Atrium Health Stanly historical ratio of weighted MRI scans per patient is 1.36.
-Applying this ratio to the 5,276 Stanly County patients would result in at total of 7,149 MRI scans.
-That means that if all Stanly County residents received their MRI scans within the county the number of scans would still be 401 scans short of meeting the CON performance standards to support two scanners.
+Applying this ratio to the 5,207 Stanly County residents received their MRI scans within the county the number of scans would still be 468 scans short of meeting the CON performance standards to support two scanners.